mustafasenel/CC-CV_Adjustable_Buck_Converter/README.md

 ******************************************************

 PS1 is the XL4016 controller chip, and the buck converter is its main component.
 XL4016 has 8-36V input voltage, 1.25-32V adjustable output voltage and can give constant 12A current.
-D1 is the MBR20100 Schottky diode and L2 is a 47uH-12A inductor, which are the other key components of the buck converter.
+D1 is the MBR20100 Schottky diode and L2 is a 47uH-12A inductor.
 It is used to reduce C6,C7,C8,C9 input, C1,C2,C3,C4 output noises.
 M1 is a 15A fuse used for safety.

 R2 is a 20K multi-turn potentiometer that provides feedback to the controller chip to adjust the output voltage.
 C10 is used to reduce noise in the feedback path.
 R9 is a 500R trimpot used to limit the output current.
 D3 led is used to see that the output current is limited.
 R4 is the shunt resistor with a value of 0.05R-5W.